TheArturthur/CoppermindScraper/Cosmere/Nalthis.md

 ## Cosmere
 The [[Shard\|Shard]] [[Endowment\|Endowment]] has been confirmed to be present on Nalthis.
 This has had the effect that every human born on Nalthis is born with one [[Breath\|Breath]], the source of energy for [[Awakening\|Awakening]] and Returning.
 Endowment is related to the [[Tears of Edgli\|flowers]] which grow around T'Telir, the capital city of Hallandren.
 Endowment has been known to revive recently deceased people, awarding them a single [[Divine Breath\|divine Breath]] under the requirement that they consume a normal Breath once a week to stay alive.
 It is believed, and confirmed for at least three [[Returned\|Returned]], that all Returned come back to fulfill some divine goal.
 It is unknown what Endowment's purpose is, or how long she has been doing this.
-Nalthians are aware of perpendicularities and wish for them to be used for trading purposes.
+Endowment also has a [[Perpendicularity\|perpendicularity]] on Nalthis, which at least some Nalthians are aware of.
+These people are trying to use their perpendicularity for commerce with other planets, although they are often considered to be fools because of this by other Cosmere-aware peoples.
+The Nalthian perpendicularity is found in a cavernous region, somewhere in Hallandren.
 Nalthian Awakened technology has spread across the Cosmere to some degree, and can be seen on other planets, such as [[Lumar\|Lumar]].
 The trading of Breaths are looked down upon by others in the cosmere.

 ## Trivia